-An ebook version of a PowerPoint presentation with notes on how to secure your WordPress site and a WordPress Security check list for those who want to do it themselves.
-Comprises of a zipped folder with x3 pdf documents, one with slides and the other with slides and notes and a WordPress security check list.
+An ebook version of a PowerPoint presentation with notes on how to secure your WordPress site and a WordPress Security checklist for those who want to do it themselves.
+Comprises of a zipped folder with x3 pdf documents, one with slides and the other with slides and notes and a WordPress security checklist.
 There is also a 30 min long YouTube video presentation that you can watch.

 Further Security Measures

-As an update to the previously mentioned security measures you should also change the author link as this displays the username.
-By hovering over the authors name you will see the username displayed within the url towards the bottom of the screen.
-The username is also displayed within the url when you click on the author name.
+As an update to the previously mentioned security measures, you should also change the author link as this displays the username.
+By hovering over the authors’ name you will see the username displayed within the URL towards the bottom of the screen.
+The username is also displayed within the URL when you click on the author name.

-The above change will result in the author url appearing as below.
+The above change will result in the author URL appearing as below.
 Depicting the author name and not the username.

-If you use WordPress you might also be interested in this infographic on “50 Amazing Facts You Probably Don’t Know About WordPress” by the creators of Website Builder, who’s vision it is to become the ultimate best source of information for absolutely any website builder related query.
+If you use WordPress you might also be interested in this infographic on “50 Amazing Facts You Probably Don’t Know About WordPress” by the creators of Website Builder, whose vision it is to become the ultimate best source of information for absolutely any website builder related query.

-The infographic also provides some interesting security facts such as: 52% of WordPress vulnerabilities relate to plugins and 18 million WordPress users were compromised during the worst WordPress security breach.
+The infographic also provides some interesting security facts such as 52% of WordPress vulnerabilities relate to plugins and 18 million WordPress users were compromised during the worst WordPress security breach.